samsudinng/MSAI_SQuAD_BiDAF/README.md

 https://drive.google.com/open?id=1cPpDSnXKm-Grh7yW8nU3EQq1skfVBBnm

-Unzip the file and place the entre /data folder in the same folder as the script files.
+Unzip the file and place the entire /data folder in the same folder as the script files.
 If you setup correctly, the scripts and data shoud be in the following structure:
 - args.py
 - train.py
 - models.py